croaky/procman/README.md

 Why create Procman?

-- I had been using `foreman` and the app was feeling sluggish.
+- I had been using another process manager and the app was feeling sluggish.
-  I wanted to keep using a process manager and wondered if something purpose-built for my app would feel better.
+  I wondered if something purpose-built for my app would feel better.
-- I wanted to learn more about testing with Go.
-  Given the complexities of dealing with Unix pipes, concurrency, mutexes, signal handling, etc., this felt like a worthwhile learning experience.
+- I wanted to learn more about macOS test runners on GitHub Actions, testing with Go, Unix pipes, concurrency, mutexes, signal handling, etc.

 ## Author